 To earn Site Ready certification, site owners and/or community leaders must complete an application.
 There are eight site categories for certification, each with unique requirements.
 Applicants will identify key data about the site, such as site accessibility by interstates, population within a certain radius, current zoning designations, etc. An objective third party verifies the application and ensures the site meets program requirements.
 The application fee is $1,000 per site.
 The program is a one-time certification that does not require renewal.

 Commerce provides site selectors with detailed, site-specific information on properties, available for purchase or lease on Locateok.com.

-Information includes proximity to major transportation routes, area labor force statistics, utilities, cost of living details, and business incentives for site selectors’ consideration and is listed.
+Information includes proximity to major transportation routes, area labor force statistics, utilities, cost of living details, and business incentives for site selectors’ consideration.
 Oklahoma Site Ready Certified sites are prominently displayed and highlighted throughout the website.